A unique field camp experience.

-The Wilkes University Geology field camp is a 5 week, intensive, project focused international field camp located on the island of Newfoundland in Canada and is open to upper level geoscience students enrolled at any college or university.
+The Wilkes University geology field camp is a five week, intensive, project focused international field camp located on the island of Newfoundland in Canada and is open to upper level geoscience students enrolled at any college or university.

 Newfoundland offers a unique cross section of major crustal segments that comprise the Appalachian mountain belt.
 The field camp curriculum is designed to meet the requirements of most undergraduate Geology B.S. programs, meet the educational standards reported by the American Geosciences Institute (AGI) and many state (including Pennsylvania) professional geologist licensure programs.

 Students will earn up to 6 undergraduate credits.
 The camp is designed for students to develop the field skills necessary to pursue a career as a Geoscientist in industry, consulting or academia.
 During the field camp, students will develop research strategies, collect field observations and measurements, compile detailed rock descriptions, measure stratigraphic sections and construct geologic maps and cross sections.
 Methods of data collection will include the application of satellite and aerial imagery, as well as geophysical surveys to supplement traditional field methods.

 The Wilkes University Geology Field Camp begins on June 27th, 2023 and ends on July 28th, 2023.
 Students are expected to arrive to Deer Lake, Newfoundland, Canada by late afternoon on June 26th, 2023 and depart by July 29th, 2023.
 Sleeping accommodations will be available for the evening prior to the departure date.
 Lodging for arrivals earlier than June 26th will need to be reserved independently.
 The schedule below outlines the general itinerary.
 Please note, that while not shown below, there are several built-in days with some time off for students to unwind.

 |6/27||Gros Morne National Park||Exploration of the Discovery Center and Tablelands||Gros Morne/Norris Point KOA|